 Numbers don’t lie.
-Microsoft Office has over 1.2 billion users worldwide, from 140 countries speaking 107 languages.
-Of these users, 400 million use Windows 10.
+Microsoft Office has a 47.5 percent market share for productivity software.
+There’s also 1.3 billion Windows 10 devices in use.
 It stands to reason that a sizeable percentage of these people would rather use Microsoft Office for free – if you’re one, don’t feel alone.
 Even Microsoft has created many loopholes to help you achieve this goal.
 Let’s examine all six ways you can use Microsoft Office for free.

 1. Free Office Online (formerly Office Web Apps)

 Office Online is free but limited – you can only use basic functions.
 If you want to do more than writing letters and term papers, Office Online isn’t for you.
 Advanced features, like you’d find in Office 365, aren’t accessible to users.
 Secondly, Office Online only works online.
 No Internet connection means no access to your work.
-These limitations are lifted in the free options as we’ll discuss shortly.
+These limitations are lifted in the free options, as we discuss a bit later.

 2. Microsoft Office for mobile devices